Your travel expert

 Target birds: Coppery Emerald, Coopman’s Double-striped Thicknee, Tyrannulet, Black-backed Antshrike, Pale-eyed Pygmy Tyrant, Rosy Thrush-Tanager, Golden-winged Sparrow, Santa Marta Antbird, Whooping Motmot, Scaled Piculet, Slaty Finch

-After an early departure from our accommodation, we will head to the semi-dry vegetation areas of El Besote to finalise our observations of lowland species.
-Although some of the species present here are similar to the northern areas of Santa Marta, they are more easily observed and photographed due to the isolation and low number of visitors that these sites of interest receive.
-Lunch along the river at Las Dantas before continuing our climb towards the Perija mountain range.
+After an early departure from our accommodation, we will head to the semi-dry vegetation areas of El Besote for our final lowland species.
+Although some of the species present here are similar to the northern areas of Santa Marta, they are more easily observed and photographed due to the isolation and low number of visitors these sites receive.
+We’ll have lunch along the river at Las Dantas before climbing towards the Perija mountain range.
 This mountain range recently opened to scientific exploration and tourism and is a treasure trove of endemism.
 A few stops along the way to our new lodge (2620m) will allow us to increase our list of endemics.

 Dinner and overnight stay in the heart of the Perija mountain range.